CaetanoGenete/python-tools.nvim/README.md

 > [!NOTE]
 >
-> The plugin remains functional even if the c library is not available.
+> The plugin remains functional even if the C library is not available.
 However,
-> entry-points will not be acquirable from _pyproject.toml_ files.
+> entry-points will not be acquirable from _pyproject.toml_ files, unless using
+> importlib.

 _python-tools_ provides a C99 library for reading entry-points from _pyproject.toml_ files.
 If Lazy does not build this for you (or fails), it may